b-babic/resume-templates/README.md

 yarn dev
 ```

-Visit the following urls for the preview:
+Visit the following urls for the preview :shrug: :
 - `http://localhost:8000` in case you're using php way
 - `http://localhost:3000` in case you're using browsersync